Steven Ball

 Susan Bruce - Long-standing artist, working in collage and drawings, she has made a number of experimental short films/installations since 2000.
 (Note by Bill Mousoulis)

-Tim Carlier NEW - Flinders Uni graduate whose youthful debut feature Paco (2023) has landed with a splash at festivals this year (Rotterdam World Premiere, followed by Australian festivals).
+Tim Carlier NEW - Flinders Uni graduate whose youthful debut feature Paco (2023) has landed with a splash at festivals in 2024 (Rotterdam World Premiere, followed by Australian festivals).
 (Note by Bill Mousoulis)

 Allison Chhorn - Filmmaker with a visual arts and musical background.
 She has premiered short experimental work such as Close-ups in Adelaide Film Festival (AFF) 9:16 (2015) and the feature film Youth On The March in AFF (2017).
 Feature films Stanley's Mouth and Youth On The March were shot vertically and made in collaboration with Mike Retter.
 Allison's work usually has strong emphasis on sound, either through pure silence in Close-ups, or dense sound-design in Youth On the March.
 (Note by Mike Retter)